ambernettech/chefdk-fundamentals/scene_07.md

 55
 -

-And finally the changes should similarly be commit.
+And finally the changes should be committed.

 -